Ohio Court Records

 There are only two kinds of divorce records available in the state of Ohio.
 These include divorce case files and the divorce decree.
 Both types of records are provided by the Probate Court.

 Divorce decrees: Divorce decrees bear the details of the final judgment on a divorce.
 The decrees contain statements about the specific rights and responsibilities of each party involved in a divorce.
 These include parental rights, custody agreements and visitation, child support, spousal support, division of property, and other settlements agreed upon by the parties or decided by the judge.
-Parties to a divorce and other authorized persons may request for certified copies of a divorce decree.
+Parties to a divorce and other authorized persons may request certified copies of a divorce decree.

 How Do I Get Divorce Records In Ohio?